 For the home, you can place lavender stems in vases or dry the flowers and turn them into fragrance pouches and potpourri.

-You can also make lavender-infused oil by mixing a carrier oil like coconut oil with at least 1 oz. of dried lavender flowers.
+You can also make lavender-infused essential oils by mixing a carrier oil like coconut oil with at least 1 oz. of dried lavender flowers.
 Steep for 7 to 10 days and then strain using a fine mesh.
 Place in jar and store in a cool, dry place.

 However you decide to grow and use your Lavender you won’t be sorry you chose to grow it.
 What are your favorite uses for Lavender?